RetroGamer74/RR_Toolkit/README.md

 Features:
 Fix Themes crashes when access to the Switch Settings menu just launching RetroReloaded Updater.

 Enable/Disable Themes capabilities.

 Allow to choose Themes between the ones suggested.

 Allow to update RetroReloaded CFW Package.

+Warm reboot featured for all CFW included in RetroReloaded.

 # CREDITS